data-to-insight/csc-validator-be-cin/Documentation/api.md

 Linked issues are the only issues that have a value in the `error_id` column.
 All issue locations that have the same error_id value should be highlighted together in the frontend.
 These are issues flagged by rules that check the relationship between multiple values in the data (for example [8606](https://github.com/data-to-insight/CIN-validator/issues/35))

+Going forward, the `error_id` can be ignored when creating new rules as it ended up not being used in the frontend.